kutanari/miniwallet-laravel/README.md

 ## Mini Wallet Excercise App
+Many aspect still can be improved.
+This is a rough draft of the app to start running.
+The idea is the customer_xid is used to identify the customer, and it expected to be come from the customer service API.

-To start the application just run command bellow
+To start the application just run command bellow.
 ```
 make setup
 //or this command to monitor activity during app live session